wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * Salesforce was designed with a <strong>metadata-driven</strong> architecture.
 Everything, including the code, configuration, and apps, is specified as metadata.
    <br /><br />

-The 2018 survey by 3rd-party BLuewolf found that 94% of Salesforce customers say it makes their job easier.
+Resources:

-Trailhead Module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/drucker_customer_market_driven/">Drucker School—Customer & Market Strategy</a> [1 hr 45 mins] +700
+* Trailhead Module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/drucker_customer_market_driven/">Drucker School—Customer & Market Strategy</a> [1 hr 45 mins] +700
 to turn your organization into a customer and market-driven powerhouse with these insights.

-<a target="_blank" href="https://trailhead.salesforce.com/en/trails/salesforce_advantage">Navigate the Salesforce Advantage</a> [1 hr 20 mins] - Learn about the key differentiators that drive our success: our core values, innovative technology, and vibrant ecosystem.
+* <a target="_blank" href="https://trailhead.salesforce.com/en/trails/salesforce_advantage">Navigate the Salesforce Advantage</a> [1 hr 20 mins] - Learn about the key differentiators that drive our success: our core values, innovative technology, and vibrant ecosystem.

+The 2018 survey by 3rd-party Bluewolf found that 94% of Salesforce customers say it makes their job easier.

+## SME

+Small and Medium sized (SME) organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
+Those companies don't have server rooms to build, power, refrigerate, and guard.
+In several places for disaster recovery.
+Most companies over-buy hardware to cover future growth.
+So in many cases, we see the using Salesforce <strong>saves money</strong> versus excess capacity built.
+With Salesforce, companies pay only what they use for the number of employees.
+You don't pay for idle hardware.
+But when you need, you can scale quickly, globally, without all the effort and time that goes with buying hardware.

+Salesforce is completely run on the cloud, with no on-premises option.
+So all data is in one connected platform to do work, enabling teamwork globally, anytime.
+That's why some companies adopt Salesforce because their customers say they will have more confidence with their capability if they use Salesforce.
+Or they adopt Salesforce to keep up with competitors who are doing more with less people.

+### Essential features in SalesforceIQ

+The <a target="_blank" href="https://www.salesforce.com/products/sales-cloud/pricing/">Sales Cloud</a> <a href="#Editions">Essentials license</a>
+provides these basic CRM features:

+   * One list
+   * Automatic data capture
+   * Customizable sales tracking for one list
+   * Intelligent follow-up reminders
+   * Contact auto-complete
+   * Shared address book
+   * Sent-email notifications
+   * Seamless collaboration
+   * Smart mobile apps
+   * Webinars and live trainings

+## Add-ons

+An army of partners and 3rd-party developers create add-on functionality for Salesforce.

+An example of a native app (completely within Salesforce) is <a target="_blank" href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000003J3PzEAK">Internet Creations' Case Flags</a> which adds color-coded flags to provide real-time visibility to cases requiring responses to customers.
+Such alerts reduce customer SLA violations.

+Another example is <a target="_blank" href="https://www.autorabit.com/">AutoRabit</a> which provides an easy GUI to move data and metadata for CI/CD.
+Their DataLoader provides an automated way to get around complex issues with some metadata and dependencies that Salesforce itself has not yet resolved.

 ### Competitors in CRM